EVATool/fae-architecture-log/_decisions/sig-devops-sonar-quality-gate.md

 We need to define what our quality standards for our project are.

-At the moment it is set to default value.
+At the moment it is set to a default value.

 ## Additional sources for better understanding the background